 In 1916 Pure Nacional, a cacao tree variety native to Peru, was hit by a disease that was thought to have destroyed the entire species.
 But in 2007 the tree was re-discovered growing on farms in Peru’s Marañón Canyon by Dan Pearson and Brian Horsley, who at the time were sourcing fruit.
 While the original Pure Nacional pods contained purple seeds, and was highly prized for its fruit and delicate floral flavour, the new variety is a rare mix of both purple and white beans.

 Pure Nacional features pods with rare white cacao beans

 It took two years for Pearson and Horsley, founders of Marañón Chocolate, to develop the white beans.
-Eventually the chocolate was turned into a curvature – a premium version of chocolate containing a high percentage of cacao – by a prominent yet unnamed Swiss chocolatier.
+Eventually the chocolate was turned into a couverture – a premium version of chocolate containing a high percentage of cacao – by a prominent yet unnamed Swiss chocolatier.
 Longitudinal conche equipment from 1879 was even used to preserve its flavour and purity.